 Other research at Nordita provides a complementary view on these complex interaction processes between the macromolecules in the cell by considering them as a biological network of reaction pathways.
 Statistical physics can be used to reverse-engineer biological networks and build statistical models for these systems.
 This is a young but rapidly expanding area of statistical physics.
 It is of major importance for systems biology because biological networks are everywhere.
-In fact, networks form the fundamental basis of many operations in biology: genes form networks to process information.
+In fact, networks form the fundamental basis of many operations in biology: genes form networks to control protein synthesis and neurons in the brain form networks to process information.
 Understanding biological networks is thus of crucial importance to our societies.
 It can make it possible to produce novel drugs and therapeutic methods for genetic malfunctions and to influence neuronal interactions in degenerative diseases, such as Alzheimer's disease.